scotthibbs/FDLog_Enhanced/README.md

 # FDLog_Enhanced (Now Ported to Python 3)
 This is a complete Field Day group contest logging solution!
 Download this on all computers (Windows, Mac, Linux including Raspberry Pis) and start logging.
-Visitors sign into the program and log because it is so simple.
+Visitors sign in and log because it is so simple.
+GOTA is integrated (separate dupes of course) on same network.
-All computers have a copy of the database (distributed) and tracks operations so everyone can see and co-operate.
-Tracks Dupes, shows previous contacts, see who is on which radio (node) and which band, who is contesting and who is logging, how many contacts they have made etc.
+All computers (even GOTA) have a copy of the database (distributed) and tracks operations so everyone can see and co-operate.
+Tracks Dupes, shows previous contacts, see who is on which radio (node) and which band, who is contesting and who is logging.
+Displays number of contacts and how many log entries made.
+Has an inactivity timer and can auto log off a band to make it available for others.
+QST messages can be sent to all nodes and a lot more.

 Log entry is just three simple things : KD4SIR 1D IN